 How to tell if your email has been hacked

-How do you know if your email address has been hacked?
-Here are some warning signs to look out for:
+If you suspect that somebody has hacked your email account, here are some warning signs to look out fo

-- Changed password.
+- Your password stops working.
 The most obvious indicator of a hacker attack is the inability to log into your email account with your password because the attacker changed it.

 - Complaints from contacts.
 This one is directly related to the previous point.
 If your contacts tell you to stop sending them weird or suspicious emails, this might indicate someone else is using your account (or that you're not as funny as you think you are).

 How to fix a hacked email: 7 steps to protect yourself

-Here's what you need to do to minimize the damage if your email account was hacked and take action against any account intruders.
+Here's what you need to do to minimize the damage if your email account was hacked and take action against any possible future attacks.

 Step 1: Change the password

-What to do when your email is hacked?
+What is the first thing to do when your email is hacked?
 If you still have access to the hacked email account, start by logging in and changing your password.
-Try logging into your email account.
-If you experience issues, check if you're using the correct password.
-If that doesn't help, initiate the password recovery process.
-If the recovery doesn't work, try to get in touch with the email provider's customer service team.
-If you still have access to the hacked account, changing the password is one of many steps you should take to protect yourself.
+If you're unable to do it, but you're sure that you're using the correct password, initiate the password recovery process.
+If the recovery process doesn't work, try to get in touch with the email provider's customer service team.

 Step 3: Set up two-factor authentication

-If you went through the recovery process, double-check your account recovery information is still valid and what you set it to be.
+If you went through the recovery process, double-check if your account recovery information is still valid and what you set it to be.
 Namely, check email addresses and phone numbers listed as recovery contacts.
-If the emails or phone numbers look unfamiliar, then change them immediately.
+If the emails or phone numbers look unfamiliar, change them immediately.

-Hackers may use your email account to send spam, phishing emails or try to steal information from your contacts pretending to be you.
-If your email has been hacked, one of the first things you need to do is inform everyone in your contact list your account has been hacked and ask them to ignore any suspicious messages "you" have sent.
+Hackers may use your email account to send spam, phishing emails, or try to get some personal or business information from your contacts pretending to be you.
+If your email has been hacked, one of the first things you need to do is inform everyone in your contact list that your account has been compromised, then ask them to ignore any suspicious messages "you" have sent.

-Step 6: Check if other accounts were affected
+Step 6: Check if your other accounts were affected

 Step 7: Run an antivirus check

 Dealing with a hacked email account can sometimes be overwhelming.
-But we hope this step-by-step guide on what you need to do if the email is hacked will be handy and helpful.
-And once you've put out the fire, it might be a good idea to consider the steps you need to take to prevent any future attacks.
+But we hope this guide was helpful in showing you what to do when your email is hacked.
+Once you've put out the fire, it might be a good idea to consider the steps you need to take to prevent any future attacks.